Fusion-Power-Plant-Framework/bluemira/documentation/source/installation.rst

     # Install curl if its not available (eg vanilla Ubuntu 22.04)
      sudo apt install -y curl
     # Run the conda installation script
-    # This installs miniforge, if not already present, and sets up a bluemira environment
+    # This installs mambaforge, if not already present, and sets up a bluemira environment
     bash scripts/install-conda.sh
     # To activate your environment
-    source ~/.miniforge-init.sh
+    source ~/.mambaforge-init.sh
     conda activate bluemira

     # If you are going to be developing bluemira